spelinski/AdventOfCode2017/readme.md

-Solutions of Advent Of Code challenges in eight languages trying to adhere to principles of TDD and removing my most familar languages moving forward:
+Solutions of Advent Of Code challenges in eight languages trying to adhere to principles of TDD and removing languages moving forward:
 Day01: Python
+Day02: C#